Team612/FRCpp_Build_Tools/README.md

 How to build code:

-1. Open Cygwin and type `cd c:/`

-1. Use `ls` to list your directory and `cd` to find the directory your code base is in

-1. Make sure the code you want to compile is in src/ and `.build.sh` and `Makefile` are in the directory above src/
+1. Make sure the code you want to compile is in src/ and the `Makefile` are in the directory above src/

-1. Type `make`into Cygwin
+1. Type `nmake /F Makefile.win` into cmd

 How to deploy code:

-**FIRST TIME ONLY**

-1. Type `ssh-keygen -t rsa` into the terminal

-1. Enter file in which to save the key (/home/demo/.ssh/id_rsa): `roborio`

-1. Enter passphrase (empty for no passphrase): [leave blank]

-1. After the output, connect to the robot and type `ssh-copy-id -i roborio lvuser@roborio-[TEAM]-frc.local`.
-Be sure to replace [TEAM] with your number

-1. Write your team number in the TEAM_NAME file.
-Make sure it is only one line and contains no extra spaces.

-After this is done, simply type `make deploy`to deploy
+1. Login to your roborio with WinSCP and copy .build\FRCUserProgram into the home directory

+1. You may need to restart the robot code from the driver station

 ### Commands

+**Linux/Cygwin**

     make - build code
     make update - manually update WPILib
     make clean - clean output files
     make deploy - deploy to robot

+**Windows**

+    nmake /F Makefile.win - build code
+    nmake /F Makefile.win update - manually update WPILib nmake /F Makefile.win clean - manually update WPILib